The MSING LINKS

 When and from where does the Team ride?

-The MSing Links ride Saturdays year-round from the Bicycle Chain shop, located at 1791 West Williams Street in Apex (The Peak Plaza shopping center located at the corner of NC-55 and Jenks Road).
+The MSing Links ride Saturdays year-round from Apex Nature Park (2600 Evans Road, Apex).
 Starting times vary by season; generally 9:00 AM during Eastern Daylight Savings Time and 10:00 AM during Standard Time.
 (Daily weather conditions may necessitate earlier or later starting times.)
 There are many other MSing Links rides offered throughout the year, since anyone who subscribes to our ride list can post a ride.
 We don’t ride in inclement weather or on winter days where the high temperature stays under 40 degrees.

 How far do the rides go?